 It just makes sense.
 Storing a winter’s worth of fresh, homegrown food without using any electricity would give us an extra leg up towards self-reliance, and keep our costs down at the same time.

 We already do quite a bit of impromptu root cellaring.
 Our storage method for apples works really well, and we’ve kept apples fresh for over a year without refrigeration.
 Apples are the exception and we’ve had much less success with other types of produce.

 I’ve decided that this winter I’m going to start planning ours, reading up on building plans and practices.
 I already did the research and found ways to preserve a whole pig without refrigeration, now I just need to plan a place to put that tasty pile of charcuterie.

 While I’m doing my research, it only makes sense to gather it all in one place and share it with you all.

 Root Cellaring: Natural Cold Storage of Fruits & Vegetables

-While this is the perfect go-to handbook with for modifying spaces in your current home, the one thing it really lacks is detailed instructions for building a traditional old style underground root cellar.
+While this is the perfect go-to handbook for modifying spaces in your current home, the one thing it really lacks is detailed instructions for building a traditional old-style underground root cellar.
 That’s where the next resource comes in.